laurentkempe/blog/source/_drafts/tool-calling-using-ollama-and-llama-32-slm-on-your-machine-using-csharp.md

 coverImage: 'https://c7.staticflickr.com/9/8689/16775792438_e45283970c_h.jpg'
 thumbnailImage: 'https://c7.staticflickr.com/9/8689/16775792438_8366ee5732_q.jpg'
 ---

-Introduction about "Tool calling using Ollama and Llama 3.2 SLM on your machine using C#"
+In the previous post "[Learning AI function calling in C# with Llama 3.2 SLM and Ollama running on your machine](https://laurentkempe.com/2024/10/28/learning-ai-function-calling-in-csharp-with-llama-32-slm-and-ollama-running-on-your-machine/)", we wrapped our head around the concept of tool calling and implemented a C# source generator enabling our functions to be called by Llama 3.2 SLM using Ollama.

+In this post, we will explore how to use Microsoft Extensions AI for tool calling in a simple .NET CLI application.
+We will leverage the power of Ollama and Llama 3.2 SLM to call functions and interact with the AI model using C#.
 <!-- more -->
 # Introduction

-Tool calling in AI, often referred to as function calling, is a feature that allows AI models, particularly Large Language Models (LLMs), to perform tasks beyond simple text generation by invoking predefined functions.
+Tool calling in AI, often referred to as function calling, is a feature that allows AI models, particularly Language Models (LMs), to perform tasks beyond simple text generation by invoking predefined functions.
 This capability significantly enhances the interaction between humans and AI applications, allowing for more complex and structured outputs.

 In essence, tool calling enables an AI model to use external tools, such as APIs and functions, to respond to prompts with more than just text.
 For example, an AI could be prompted to retrieve the weather forecast for a specific location.
 Instead of generating a text-based guess, the model can invoke a function that interacts with a weather API to provide accurate, real-time data.